 Tooth Extractions – Midwest City, OK

-When Teeth Are Damaged Beyond Repair
+Protecting Oral Health when Teeth are Damaged Beyond Repair

 With Dr. Kendrick and his team on your side, you can rest assured your care and comfort will be in good hands.
-Call our office today if you’re experiencing problems with your tooth!
+Call our dental office today if you’re experiencing problems with your tooth!

 What is a Tooth Extraction?